Shop Subscribe

 Sassy Baby My First Bend & Flex Rattle Set

 As young brains develop, adults need to provide infants with lots of opportunities to stimulate and use all their senses.
-The TOLO Education Baby Large Rattle Set, for infants 3+ months, gives caregivers lots of choices for intentionally playing with baby.
+The TOLO Education Baby Large Rattle Set, for infants 3+ months, gives caregivers lots of choices for intentionally playing with the baby.

 Educhape Sensory Shapes and Balls